kristofer/ParenSymmetryLecture/src/main/java/KrisHint.md

     if s == "" return false // what's known as a
                             // "short-circuit" case

-    if s.isEmpty() return false // what's known as a
+    // in java, it's best to...
-                            // "short-circuit" case
+    if s.isEmpty() return false

     parens = 0
     thesis = 0